anadis504/tiralabra-maze/Documentation/Project_Specification.md

 Because the algorithm generates the maze one row at a time it only needs to keep the current row in memory making the space complexity O(n) where n is the number of cells in the row.
 Time complexity is O(n²m) where m is the amount of rows in the maze.

+## Trémaux's solving algorithm
+Is a maze solving method that will find a solution for all types of mazes.
+Based on the technique a real person would use inside the maze.

 ## Sources
 [Think Labyrinthm](http://www.astrolog.org/labyrnth/algrithm.htm)